PSGen, a generator of phase space parameterizations for the multichannel Monte Carlo integration: Introduction

-However, some interesting issues, as e.~g. above mentioned determination of hadronic contributions to the vacuum polarization, require dedicated studies of multiparticle reactions within some effective models.
+However, some interesting issues, as {\it e.g.} the above mentioned determination of hadronic contributions to the vacuum polarization, require dedicated studies of multiparticle reactions within some effective models.
 In such cases, researchers usually spend a lot of time to program necessary matrix elements by themselves and then they must invest yet more time to prepare a routine for reliable phase space integration.
-The present work tries to meet their needs in a sense that it provides a new tool, called PSGen, which automatically generates a stand-alone Fortran 90/95 subroutine which, if called with random arguments by any MC integration routine, delivers the corresponding particle four momenta calculated for one selected phase space paremeterization together with properly normalized differential volume element of the multidimensional phase space.
+The present work tries to meet their needs providing a new tool, called PSGen, which automatically generates a stand-alone Fortran 90/95 subroutine which, if called with random arguments by any MC integration routine, delivers the corresponding particle four momenta calculated for one selected phase space paremeterization together with properly normalized differential volume element of the multidimensional phase space.

-The rest of the paper is organized in the following way.
-Basics of program PSGen are described in Section~2 and preparation for running and program usage are described in Section~3.
+The paper is organized as follows.
+Basics of program PSGen are described in Section~2, sample results are presented in Section~3 and preparation for running and program usage are described in Section~4.